 Four thousand metres (13,120 ft), four thousand one hundred metres (13,450 ft), four thousand five hundred metres (14,760 ft)

-I felt I was short of breath and had to stop.
+I stopped for a moment on the side of the road.
+I felt short of breath.
 The bright light made me squint through my cheap plastic sun glasses and I could feel the rays burn on my face.
-I grabbed the sun block that I kept conveniently in a pannier pocket and noticed my clumsy movements in riding gear stiffened by the cold.
+I grabbed the sun block that I kept conveniently in a pannier pocket and noticed my clumsy movements as I applied some jelly like cream to my cheeks with my riding gear stiffened by the cold.

 Five thousand metres (14,760 ft) and climbing….five thousand two hundred metres (17,060 ft)